Abdelaziz of Morocco

-Moulay Abd al-Aziz bin Hassan (عبد العزيز بن الحسن; 24 February 1878 – 10 June 1943) was a sultan of Morocco from 9 June 1894 to 21 August 1908, as a ruler of the 'Alawi dynasty.
-He was proclaimed sultan at the age of sixteen after the death of his father Hassan I. Moulay Abdelaziz tried to strengthen the central government by implementing a new tax on agriculture and livestock, a measure which was strongly opposed by sections of the society.
+Moulay Abd al-Aziz bin Hassan (عبد العزيز بن الحسن; 24 February 1878 – 10 June 1943) was sultan of Morocco from 9 June 1894 to 21 August 1908, as a ruler of the 'Alawi dynasty.
+He was proclaimed sultan at the age of sixteen after the death of his father Hassan I.

+Moulay Abdelaziz tried to strengthen the central government by implementing a new tax on agriculture and livestock, a measure which was strongly opposed by sections of the society.
 This in turn led Abdelaziz to mortgage the customs revenues and to borrow heavily from the French, which was met with widespread revolt and a revolution that deposed him in 1908 in favor of his brother Abd al-Hafid.

 Early life

 Abdelaziz was born on 24 February 1878 or 18 February 1881 to Hassan I of Morocco and Lalla Ruqaya who was a Circassian concubine who became Hassan's favorite wife.

 Shortly before his death in 1894 Hassan I designated Moulay Abdelaziz his heir, despite his young age.
 Previously, Hassan's other son Moulay Mahammad was the accepted successor of Hassan.
 However, he was dismissed because he was allegedly a poor commander and half-hearted Muslim.
 Abdelaziz was chosen over his brothers because he was Hassan's favourite son.

 Abdelaziz's education was mostly focused on religious subjects rather than the practice of government affairs.
-His teachers included a pro-reform scholar from Marrakesh, al-Faqih al-Faqih Mufaddal al-Susi, who would later provide fatwas on the legality of Abdelaziz's proposed reforms.
+His teachers included a pro-reform scholar from Marrakesh, al-Faqih Mufaddal al-Susi, who would later provide fatwas on the legality of Abdelaziz's proposed reforms.
 The aspect of his education that had the biggest effect on his rule was his isolation from the people preventing him from understanding what behaviours were appropriate for a sultan to display publicly.